 The English edition of Peking Review/Beijing Review was launched on March 4, 1958.
 Bi-weekly editions in French and Spanish began in March 1963, and began publishing every week on January 1, 1964.
 (The Spanish edition was discontinued around 2004.)
-A Japanese edition began in the early 1960s, and also an Indonesian edition at about that time.
+A Japanese edition began in August 1963 and an Indonesian edition began in January 1964.
 A weekly German edition (called Peking Rundschau) began on Sept.
 22, 1964.
 In the late 1970s an Arabic edition was added.
 A few of the issues in these languages are now available at the bottom of this page.

 SUBJECT INDEX of Peking Review Articles.